Overview of Mobile Forensics Solutions

 Linked Screen Capture: This feature captures the exact screen captures on nearly any application on a phone.
 This helps to preserve evidence.

 According to the developer, the cost of the device is 70% less than other devices that perform similar tasks.
 This makes the solution affordable for even small departments.

 Secure View 4

-Secure View 4 is a mobile forensics analysis tool that allows forensic investigators and corporate ediscovery professionals to pull data from cell phones and tablet computers.
+Secure View 4 is a mobile forensics analysis tool that allows forensic investigators and corporate e-discovery professionals to pull data from cell phones and tablet computers.
 Then the program helps you create a case file and sets up a data processing workflow.
 In addition, it helps you create evidence reports regarding the relevant data and information found on the device.
-Reports include information such as: pictures, videos, documents, text message, phone calls, and more.
+Reports include information such as pictures, videos, documents, text messages, phone calls, and more.
 It also finds deleted data.

-SV Strike is a forensically sound analysis and reporting tool that can be used to acquire PIN codes, passcodes and pattern locks on Android and iPhone devices.
+SV Strike is a forensically sound analysis and reporting tool that can be used to acquire PIN codes, passcode, and pattern locks on Android and iPhone devices.

 This technology tool will break into so-called “burner” phones.
 Burner phones are prepaid mobile phones that are used to provide a higher degree of privacy.
 According to Susteen, they are the first company to develop technology to break into burner phones and pre-paid phones.
 The technology allows law enforcement and government agencies to access the data and information on phones like never before.